A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: First-order stationarity and asymptotic convergence

 Since $\widehat{\vartheta}_g^{N} = \hat{f}_{N}(x^{N},y^{N})$, we know that $\vartheta_g = f(\bar{x},\bar{y})$, which, together with $\bar{x}\in \proj_x \mathcal{S}_{g}$, implies that $(\bar{x},\bar{y})\in \mathcal{S}_{g}$. \end{proof}

 Based on Theorem \ref{Th3}, it is well-founded for us to employ problem \eqref{SAA_MINIMAX} to approximately solve problem \eqref{MINIMAX}.
-In the sequel, we will focus on how to compute a first-order stationary point of problem \eqref{SAA_MINIMAX}.
+In the sequel, we will focus on how to compute an $\epsilon$-first-order stationary point of problem \eqref{SAA_MINIMAX}.